evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

 [All code for this post can be found here](https://gist.github.com/evanthebouncy/1703d3e9aee71ba9124405fdb30bd967).
 It depends on [rectangle.py](https://gist.github.com/evanthebouncy/25114aaf0be20df21468735aa7103bef)

+## exercise
+Extend the unigram generation above to bigram generation[^dreamcoder] instead, does it perform better?

 ## conclusion
 In this post we covered how to obtain several reasonable program writers, including the generating from the prior, and by training on synthetically generated data.